South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina vs. UCLA Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's contest between the South Carolina Gamecocks (34-0) and the UCLA Bruins (27-9) at Bon Secours Wellness Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 74-58 and heavily favors South Carolina to take home the win.
-Tipoff is at 2:00 PM ET on March 25.
+Saturday's contest between the South Carolina Gamecocks (34-0) and the UCLA Bruins (27-9) at Bon Secours Wellness Arena should be a one-sided matchup, as our computer prediction projects a final score of 74-58 and heavily favors South Carolina to come out on top.
+Game time is at 2:00 PM ET on March 25.

-Their last time out, the Gamecocks won on Sunday 76-45 against South Florida.
+Their last time out, the Gamecocks won on Sunday 76-45 over South Florida.

 South Carolina vs. UCLA Game Info